iLoneCoder/country/README.md

-# USAGE
+# Project: Country

 To run the project, you need to have Node.js installed on your machine.

 Please clone the project